 There are signs of a rebound as jobs slowly from overseas.
 In addition, some industries are adapting to changing technologies and the shifts in consumer demand.

 And the automotive, coal and rubber industries are doing their part.

 There are some encouraging numbers in recent years for U.S. manufacturing.

 But, as Montalbano and others point out, there’s still a long way to go.

 The Reshoring Initiative reports that 110,000 manufacturing jobs returned to the United States in 2020.
 There have now been more than 1 million “reshored” jobs since 2010, when U.S. manufacturing jobs hit a low of 11.4 million.
-They’re now back up to nearly 13 million.
+They’re now back up to more than 12 million.

 However, there is a caveat.

 A Brookings Institute report notes that manufacturing output is keeping pace with the country’s gross domestic product growth.
 However, the bulk of that increase is computers and electronics.
 The rest of the manufacturing economy is not keeping pace with GDP.

 In addition, while manufacturing nationwide increased 20 percent from 2009 to 2017, employment in the industry only increased by 5 percent.

 Montalbano says there are a number of things that need to be done to rev up the nation’s manufacturing sector.